Do you need to get the lead out?

 - How do I submit samples for analysis?
 Upon collection, samples and accompanying documentation (chain of custody) may be submitted to the lab in person or via common carrier/shipping services.
 Shipping may be the most economical choice.
 (See Teklab's Step by Step sampling guide)

 - What do I do if my sample results are over the limit in the law?
-The Department of Public Health will provide guidance on mitigation requirements.
-(See Public Act 099-0922 – page 20)
+The State regulatory agency may provide guidance on mitigation requirements.
+See the 3Ts for Reducing Lead in Drinking Water in Schools (USEPA)

 Review Teklab’s step by step guide to getting started and working through the process of having your facility’s drinking water tested for lead.